clikbait295/SpeechControlledRobotRPI/README.md

 # SpeechControlledRobotRPI
 Created for MakeSPP 2020!
-This Repo is for the version of my software which must run with certain hardware.
+This Repo is for the version of my software which must run with a Raspberry Pi connected to a simple 2 wheeled robot I built.

 PREQUISITES: